CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 * [HeroedeLeyenda](https://www.nexusmods.com/skyrimspecialedition/users/7960590).
 * [MONSTERaider](https://www.nexusmods.com/skyrimspecialedition/users/1630457).
 * [traa108](https://www.nexusmods.com/skyrimspecialedition/users/9916407).
   **Honorable mention**.
-He went the extra mile and even gave me a file and method to modify muscle definition.
+He went the extra mile and even gave me a file and method to modify muscle definition!

+#### About the normal map resolution
+The textures I provide are so *"low resolution"* for performance and size reasons.

+It may seem odd to use 1K textures nowadays, when 4k are kinda common place (and some people use even 8K!), but low normal map resolution in this particular kind of textures is not as evident as low diffuse or specular.

+So, if you are the kind of person that gets obsessed with texture resolutions, you better download hi res furniture/rocks/terrain/whatever instead of wasting memory and processing time by using large textures that won't look too different to smaller ones anyway.

 ## Downsides
 These are known unavoidable issues you should read before getting too excited about this features:

 * Racemenu's `NiOverride` is used.
-Specifically, `body overlay layers 0` and `1`. ***There's no other way around***.
+Specifically, `hand overlay layer 0`. ***There's no other way around***.
-  This means this is incompatible with any mods that use those layers themselves or tattoos you are using on those layers.
+  This means this is incompatible with any mods that use that layer themselves or tattoos you are using on those layers (meh... who cares about hand tattoos, anyway?).

 You can easily solve the body tattoos issue by applying them on other layers, but the other one is just impossible to solve.